Maracá-Jipioca

 Conservation And Sustainability

-Key threats to Maracá-Jipioca include illegal turtle egg collection, unauthorized fishing — particularly in the highly productive channels where artisanal fishing communities operate — and manatee entanglement in fishing nets.
+Key threats to Maracá-Jipioca include illegal fishing — particularly in the highly productive channels where artisanal fishing communities operate — and erosion processes that are actively reshaping and reducing island area.
 The mangrove forests face potential threats from sea level rise and increased storm intensity linked to climate change, which could alter tidal flooding regimes and destabilize unconsolidated island substrates.
-Oil tanker traffic in the Amazon mouth channel and the port of Macapá poses spill risk to the station's sensitive coastal ecosystems.
-Scarlet ibis colonies are susceptible to disturbance by unauthorized boat traffic during the breeding season.
+Oil tanker traffic in the Amazon mouth channel poses spill risk to the station's sensitive coastal ecosystems.
 ICMBio works with coastal fishing communities to develop co-management approaches that balance subsistence fishing rights with conservation goals.

 Visitor Ratings